-- c) The MICs Group of Health Services is part of a collective group of employers participating in the process of formulating a central pay equity plan for a particular employee group.
-The possible ultimate liability arising to the Hospital on completion of the plan is currently not determinable. - d) As at March 31, 2022, the Hospital has a further commitment of \$866,744 in relation to current capital projects in progress. - e) The Hospital signed a memorandum of understanding regarding a capital project to upgrade IT equipment, systems and software, namely the Meditech Expanse EMR (ONE Initiative).
+c) The MICs Group of Health Services is part of a collective group of employers participating in the process of formulating a central pay equity plan for a particular employee group.
+The possible ultimate liability arising to the Hospital on completion of the plan is currently not determinable.

+d) As at March 31, 2023, the Hospital has a further commitment of \$80,856 in relation to current capital projects in progress.

+e) The Hospital is part of a capital project to upgrade IT equipment, systems and software, namely the Meditech Expanse (ONE Health Information Technology System).
 The cost will be shared amongst other hospitals in Northern Ontario.
 The Hospital's estimated share of the cost will be approximately \$2,090,000, excluding operating costs.
-A total cost of \$515,172 has been incurred as of March 31, 2022, leaving a remaining estimated commitment of approximately \$1,574,828.
+A total cost of \$912,880 has been incurred as of March 31, 2023, leaving a remaining estimated commitment of \$1,177,120.
 This cost has been recorded in the MICS partnership under capital projects in progress.
+The project is expected to be financed by a loan.
+The terms and conditions of this loan are yet to be determined